oskar2517/display-tubes/content/documents/hinweise-anwendung-anzeigeroehren-sonder/index.md

     - RFT
 ---

-**English title**: Notes on the use of indicator tubes
+**English title**: Notes on the use of indicator tubes - Special issue 3/1968

 This document contains an excerpt from the magazine “radio und fernsehen” (“radio and television”), published in the GDR, which discusses the use of various East German display tubes, with a particular focus on the Z570M and Z870M.
 It was released by RFT in March 1968.

-The content of the booklet differs from that of the similarly titled "Hinweise zur Anwendung von Anzeigeröhren."
+The content of the booklet differs from that of the similarly titled "Hinweise zur Anwendung von Anzeigeröhren".

 ### Chapters